 As your elderly parent gets older, he or she may need more attention from you.
-Whether you have siblings or are an only child, the whole family’s mental wellbeingcan be impacted by the quality of your relationships with one another.
-The staff at Home Care Assistance, a leading provider of senior home care in Chandler, has a few tips on how to maintain a positive relationship with your elderly loved one.
+Whether you have siblings or are an only child, the whole family’s mental wellbeing can be impacted by the quality of your relationships with one another.
+The staff at Home Care Assistance, a leading provider of home care, Chandler families can count on, has a few tips on how to maintain a positive relationship with your elderly loved one.

 Stay in touch with your loved one as often as you can.
 Don’t wait for a holiday or birthday to call or visit.
 Especially check in during a storm, heat wave, or a natural disaster situation.
 Even talking just a few minutes will let him or her know you care and are available to help if needed.

 Remember your loved one is a major tie to your past, and let him or her talk about memories.
 Record your loved one’s voice when he or she tells stories and you will never regret having these stories to retell to your own children.